RyanS4/EscapeTheFireProject/README.md

 const { configureApiBase } = useAuth();
 configureApiBase("http://10.0.2.2:5000");
 ```

-I can add a small settings screen that lets you toggle this without editing code — tell me if you want that.

 ## Create a new user (admin endpoint)

 You can create users from the command line (development only):